 Prout catamarans have probably completed more ocean crossings than any other brand, primarily with the Snowggose 37.
 The Prout 45 was introduced in the mid 90s after the launch of the Quasar 50.
 Like many Prouts, the saloon stops aft of the forward bulkhead, leaving space for a master cabin in the forward center of the boat (Privilege and Lightwave continue this design feature today).
 You might also want to check out our Prout 45 Owner’s review.

 Prout 45s are galley down and were built in both owner and four-cabin versions.

 Like many Prout designs, the 45 has a nacelle that runs fore and aft creating more space and headroom in the interior and maximising buoyancy.
-This helps to dissipate wave energy, but with a relatively low bridgedeck clearance compared to more modern designs, the Prout 45 is susceptible to slamming going into the weather.
+This helps to dissipate wave energy, but with a relatively low bridgedeck clearance compared to more modern designs (read our Lagoon 400 review for an insight into that one), the Prout 45 is susceptible to slamming going into the weather.

 Like most original Prouts, the 45 was set up with a cutter rig with the mast set well back for easy short-handed sailing and most of the lines running down the mast into the cockpit.
 With a smaller mainsail and a larger genoa, this makes her very easy to handle with a short handed crew or even on your own.
 I have seen some aero-rig set ups on the market.

 With the mainsail, genoa (the main power provider) and staysail for upwind sailing, and a spinnaker you can fly off the bow for downwind sailing in lighter winds, she moves very competently and you should see some nice speeds off the wind.
 The main is generally fully battened (slab reefed).
 All the other major control lines are led back from the base of the mast (accessible from the cockpit) through a block of clam cleats to a single bulkhead mounted winch.